Teiidae: Parthenogenesis

+Fossil record

+The closest relatives of the teiids appear to be the fossil Barbatteiidae from the Late Cretaceous of Europe.
+The earliest known crown-group teiid is the tupinambine Lumbrerasaurus from the Early Eocene of Argentina.
+Tupinambine teiids are known to have occurred in Europe during the Late Eocene based on fragmentary fossil material non-diagnostic to the genus level found in the Quercy Phosphorites Formation of France dating to the MP 17 zone.
+Their presence in Europe appears to have been brief and is highly unusual, given that tupinambines are otherwise restricted to the Americas.
+It has been postulated that a trans-Atlantic oceanic dispersal event may have allowed teiids to raft from South America to Africa, via which they temporarily colonized Europe.

+The tupinambine genus Wautaugategu is known from the Middle Miocene of southern Georgia, USA; in the present day, the only tupinambines in the United States are introduced black-and-white tegu in Florida.
+This suggests that tupinambines must have naturally colonized North America from South America prior to the Great American Interchange, before eventually going extinct.

 Taxonomy

 The Teiidae contains approximately 150 species divided into two subfamilies and 18 genera.
 This assessment includes several recent changes: three resurrected genera, five newly described genera, and the large genus Cnemidophorus split into Aspidoscelis and Cnemidophorus.
 In some technical literature, the Teiidae are referred to as macroteiids (in opposition to the microteiids, which are members of a sister family Gymnopthalmidae).
 Parthenogenetic lineages are generally referred to as species, though the concept of a species is meant loosely.
 Other terms include array, clone, type, or morph.